Blog

 8 Considerations When It Comes to Year-End Tax Planning

 The interest charged by the IRS is considered a penalty, not a deductible expense.
 This reality can have a substantial impact on your financial planning.
-When interest on a loan isn’t deductible, you can’t reduce your taxable income with the interest you’ve paid, leading to a higher net cost of interest.
+When interest on a loan isn’t deductible, you can’t reduce your taxable income with the interest you’ve paid, leading to a higher net interest cost.

 2. Bonus Depreciation